-159 Another key development in the Turkish mobile market has occurred in 1999.
-Two of the three new 160 licenses are decided to be sold to the new firms through auctions and the third one to Turk Telekom.
-161 However, the auction method that was used in these sales is exposed to heavy critics by the 162 economists.
-Atiyas and Dogan (2005) have discussed that either the government was not aware of the 163 tradeoff between generating revenue and encouraging the competition in the auctions or prioritized the 164 revenue.
-Binmore and Klemperer (2002) has claimed that the design of the auction was not successful 165 and suggested that the GSM auction in Turkey should be carefully designed and exposed to the 166 experimental tests.
+Another key development in the Turkish mobile market has occurred in 1999.
+Two of the three new licenses are decided to be sold to the new firms through auctions and the third one to Turk Telekom.
+However, the auction method that was used in these sales is exposed to heavy critics by the economists.